aje220/OptiMOBO/README.md

 When calling the ```optimiser.solve``` function for a ```MonoSurrogateOptimiser``` object, an aggregation function must be defined.

-For a ```MultiSurrogateOptimiser``` object an aggregation function can be chosen as a convergence measure; however, if left default, the optimiser will use Expected Hypervolume Improvement (EHVI) to solve the problem.
+For a ```MultiSurrogateOptimiser``` object an aggregation function can be chosen as a convergence measure.
+However, if left default, the optimiser will use Expected Hypervolume Improvement (EHVI) to solve the problem.

 ## Installation
 Can be installed via: